XO (song): Recognition and accolades

 Under the Radar's Ryan E.C.
 Hamm argued that "XO" made "a strong case" for being included as song of the year on several year-end lists; however he noted that this was not possible as the lists had already been compiled and published when the song was released.
 However, Rob Sheffield of Rolling Stone placed "XO" at number 8 in his year-end list of the 25 best songs of 2013.
 The song was further ranked at number 72 in the annual Pazz and Jop mass critics poll of the year's best in music.
 In 2014, Vulture's writer Jody Rosen listed the song at number 52 on his list of "The 150 Greatest Schlock Songs Ever" calling it "an instant classic": "The grand, sparkly production screams 2013; the theme — how love bears out to the edge of doom and all that — is timeless."
 The same year, he further included the song in his list of the best songs by Beyoncé published in The New York Times.
 In 2019, Pitchfork listed XO at number 182 on their greatest songs of the decade (2010s) list.
 "XO" is nominated in the category for Best Song at the 2014 World Music Awards.

 Usage in media

 Toyota featured the song, along with Beyoncé, in their 2014 commercial as part of the "Get Going" campaign.

 In 2018, Louis Vuitton featured the song in the company's first fragrance film starring Emma Stone.

+In 2023, the TV series The Summer I Turned Pretty featured the song in the eighth episode of its secnd season, during Isobel Conklin and Jeremiah Fisher’s kiss.